slowdivePTG/X-ray-chemistry/Notes/The Way KROME Calculates 'auto' Ionization Rates.md

   \tau(E)={N_\ce{H}\sigma_\ce H(E)+N_\ce{He}\sigma_\ce{He}(E)}
   $$

-- The size of the cloud is estimated by its Jeans length and the number density $n$
+- The size of the cloud is estimated by its Jeans length, and the number density $n$ is
   $$
   n^i=\frac{N^i}{\lambda_J/2}
   $$